Aidananick/knb/README.md

-# knb game writed on Flutter with cute design
+# knb game writed on Flutter for Android with cute design